 - AI website analyzer scans your website and extracts business information (15 minutes)

-- You review and adjust the AI's knowledge base as needed
+- You review and adjust the AI's knowledge base as needed, including your custom AI receptionist greeting

 - Configure integrations using self-service webhook builder